ConsonanceClub/100_Days_of_code_submissions/README.md

 - The Daily tasks are found in [DAILY_TASKS.md](DAILY_TASKS.md). look through the file and solve each one of them.

-- Start a [pull request](./.github/pull-request-template.md) following the coe of template given.
+- Start a [pull request](./.github/pull-request-template.md) following the template given.

 # Keeping your Fork in Sync